MasonFloodHazardsResearchLab/iFloodWebsite/public/map/README.md

 - `"wmsTile"` - loads image tiles from a [WMS](https://en.wikipedia.org/wiki/Web_Map_Service) server
 - `"arcGIS"` - loads image tiles from an ArcGIS server
 - `"stormPath"` - shows paths of storms (you probably won't be modifying these)
+- `"heatmap"` - shows a collection of weighted points as a heatmap (used for Twitter data)
 #### displayName
 A string representing the name of the layer as displayed to the user
 #### temporal